-Goodwill represents the excess of the purchase price of an entity over the estimated fair value of the assets acquired and liabilities assumed, and it is presented as goodwill in the accompanying consolidated balance sheets.
-Under ASC 350,

-Intangibles - Goodwill and Other ("ASC 350"), goodwill is not amortized but is subject to periodic impairment testing.
+Goodwill represents the excess of the purchase price of an entity over the estimated fair value of the assets acquired and liabilities assumed.
+Under ASC 350, Intangibles - Goodwill and Other ("ASC 350"), goodwill is not amortized but is subject to periodic impairment testing.
 ASC 350 requires that an entity assign its goodwill to reporting units and test each reporting unit's goodwill for impairment at least on an annual basis and between annual tests if an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount.
-In the evaluation of goodwill for impairment, which is performed annually during the fourth quarter, the Company could first assess qualitative factors to determine whether the existence of events or circumstances led to a determination that it was more likely than not that the fair value of a reporting unit is less than its carrying amount.
+In the evaluation of goodwill for impairment, which is performed annually during the fourth quarter, the Company first assesses qualitative factors to determine whether the existence of events or circumstances led to a determination that it was more likely than not that the fair value of a reporting unit is less than its carrying amount.
 If, after assessing the totality of events or circumstances, it is determined that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, the Company is required to perform a quantitative goodwill impairment test.
 The Company could also elect to perform a quantitative impairment test without first assessing qualitative factors.
-The Company has one reporting unit.
-For the years ended December 31, 2021 and 2020, the quantitative testing did not indicate any impairment for the carrying amount of goodwill.
+For the year ended December 31, 2021, the quantitative testing indicated no impairment for the carrying amount of goodwill.